120 ECTS - MA degree

 BA, B.Ed, BS degree with First Class grades or equivalent.
 All international applicants, whose native language is not English, are required to provide results of the TOEFL (79) or IELTS (6.5) tests as evidence of English proficiency.

-Students not holding a BA degree in Sociology are required to take three undergraduate courses in Sociology or have completed equivalent courses: FÉL204G Methodology: Social Science Research Methods., FÉL306G Statistics I: Introduction and a course in Sociological Theory.
+Students not holding a BA degree in Sociology are required to take three undergraduate courses in Sociology or have completed equivalent courses: FÉL204G Methodology: Social Science Research Methods., FÉL306G Statistics I: Introduction and a course in Sociological Theory in parallel with MA studies.
 The undergraduate courses are taught in Icelandic.

 Students at the faculty run strong student associations that protect the students' interests and organise various events.
 The student associations create a platform for students to strengthen their social position within the university.